Cheng-I-Lin/league-of-legends-analysis/README.md

 : The distribution of KDA ratios for the teams that got the first dragon kill is **NOT** the same as the teams that did not get the first dragon

 Test Statistic
-: Absolute mean difference between the teams' KDA ratios with and without first dragon kill
+: Absolute mean difference between the teams' KDA ratios with and without first dragon kill (shows how the two distributions differ from one another)

 Significance Level
 : 5% (0.05)